Best action games for Nintendo Switch iMore 2022

 - Investigative sections are not for everyone

 Super Smash Bros is what happens when you build a game around all of your favorite video game characters smashing each other to smithereens.
-It's a button-mashing, better-with-friends explosion of chaos and fun.
+In our review, we loved how it's a button-mashing, better-with-friends explosion of chaos and fun.
 Smash Bros Ultimate has more content in one package than the franchise has ever managed before.

 Controls in Smash have always been pretty simple, and that trend continues.
 You use the control stick and two buttons to move and launch attacks.
 Each character gets access to special moves that can be triggered, but the basics don't change from character to character.
 You can jump in and start having fun even if you're never played a single moment of Smash before.
 No health bars in Smash ever show up; instead, a percentile shows above your character.
 The higher this number goes, the more likely it is that you can be KO'd.